 Slow and steady behaviour change

 - I raise my own awareness.
-I seek out new knowledge, but that's not all: I seek out success stories that increase my hope and my practical sense that "I can do this."
-I seek knowledge and stories both through the media and also through face-to-face community.
+I seek out new knowledge, but that's not all: I seek out success stories that increase my hope and my practical belief, "I can do this."
+My new knowledge and stories come from both the media and also through face-to-face community.

 - I explore achievable goals.
 Then I set small but firm commitments, working with them until they become second nature.
 I don't treat small infidelities like failures (that way leads to despair, for me); instead, I see them as learning opportunities and as chances to renew my priorities.

 - I declare my intentions publicly, to motivate myself.
-There's plenty of research that shows people are highly motivated to align their public and private selves.
+Research indicates that are highly motivated to align their public and private selves.
 To go on the public record, I teach and I write.
 Talking to friends and eco-support networks is also effective.

 Steps on a journey